-- The wages are subject to federal income tax withholding. - The employer pays wages to either (a) an employee for services performed in North Dakota or (b) a North Dakota resident for services performed outside North Dakota (including outside the United States).

-Exception for North Dakota resident working outside North Dakota.
-A North Dakota-based employer does not have to withhold North Dakota income tax from wages paid to a North Dakota resident who works outside North Dakota if the employer is required to withhold another state's income tax from the wages.
+- The employer pays wages to (a) an employee for services performed in North Dakota or (b) a North Dakota resident for services performed outside North Dakota (including outside the United States). - Exception for North Dakota resident working outside North Dakota.
+A North Dakota-based employer does not have to withhold North Dakota income tax from wages paid to a North Dakota resident who works outside North Dakota if the employer is required to withhold another state's income tax from the wages. - The wages are subject to federal income tax withholding.